dekobon/clamav-mirror/README.md

 with definitions that come directly from a package manager.
 This value sets the number of versions to download diffs for until we update the base signature data file.

+### sigserver

+The sigserver component is a stand-alone HTTP server that serves ClamAV signatures.
+Signatures will be updated periodically  using the sigupdate component.
+The update interval will be configurable.

 ## License

 This project is licensed under the MPLv2.
 Please see the LICENSE file for more details.